sllizl/sllizl.github.io/_posts/2025-08-04-Sockets-Tutorial.md

 2. Bind the socket to an address using the `bind()` system call.
 For a server socket on the Internet, an address consists of a port number on the host machine.
 3. Listen for connections with the `listen()` system call
 4. Accept a connection with the `accept()` system call.
 This call typically blocks until a client connects with the server.
-5. Send and receive data
+5. Send and receive data with `write()` and `read()`.
+6. Close socket with `close()`.

 ## Socket Types
 When a socket is created, the program has to specify the address domain and the socket type.
 Two processes can communicate with each other only if their sockets are of the same type and in the same domain.

-There are two widely used address domains, the unix domain, in which two processes which share a common file system communicate, and the Internet domain, in which two processes running on any two hosts on the Internet communicate.
+There are two widely used address domains, the **Unix domain**, in which two processes which share a common file system communicate, and the **Internet domain**, in which two processes running on any two hosts on the Internet communicate.
 Each of these has its own address format.

 The address of a socket in the Unix domain is a character string which is basically an entry in the file system.